albertosantini/node-finance/README.md

 - *targetReturn* weekly target return, if undefined, the mean of returns.
 - *lows* vector of constraints.
 - *highs* vector of constraints.
+- *shorts* a logical indicating whether shortsales are allowed.

 **Callback response**